-Risks fo or consideration: Level of risk H/M/L/NA Who & what is affected?
-Control Measures Teachers: All persons Close supervision. bei thr ysical assault or ing hit by pupil owing an object in 1. present.
+Risks for consideration: Level of risk H/M/L/NA Who & what is affected?
+Control Measures Teachers: All persons 1.
+Close supervision.
+Physical assault or being hit by pupil throwing an object in the classroom.
+Verbal abuse, threatening and intimidation.
+Accusations being made against.
+1. 2.
+3. present.
+Close supervision.
 The use of a positive behaviour management policy and procedure.
-2. Vei thr inti e classroom. rbal abuse, reatening and imidation. cusations being 2.
-3. To remove the other young people from the room.4.
-To offer the student opportunities to walk away from confrontation. de against.
-3. 5.
-To reduce timetable until behaviour improves.6.
-Follow guidelines on lone working.7.
-Accusations to be investigated fully. upils: All pupils Close supervision.
-1. Phy bei thr ysical assault or ing hit by pupil rowing an object in e classroom.
-2. present.
-2. The use of a positive behaviour management policy and procedure.3.
-To reduce timetable until thr rbal abuse, eatening and imidation.
-3. behaviour improves.
-4. The use of exclusion for fixed periods. ruptive impact on rning. upport Sta aff: All support Close supervision. bei thr ysical assault or ing hit by pupil owing an object in e classroom.
+To remove the other young people from the room.
+To offer the student opportunities to walk away from confrontation.
+To reduce timetable until behaviour improves.
+Follow guidelines on lone working.
+7. Accusations to be investigated fully.
+Pupils: All pupils 1.
+Close supervision.
+Physical assault or being hit by pupil throwing an object in the classroom.
+1. 2. present.
+The use of a positive behaviour management policy and procedure.
+To reduce timetable until Verbal abuse, threatening and intimidation.
+3. behaviour improves.4.
+The use of exclusion for fixed periods.
+Disruptive impact on learning.
+Support Staff: All support 1.
+Close supervision.
+Physical assault or being hit by pupil throwing an object in the classroom.
 1. staff.
 The use of a positive behaviour management policy and procedure.
-The use of the positive thr rbal abuse, reatening and imidation.
-2. behaviour management team.4.
-To reduce timetable until cusations being ide against.
+The use of the positive Verbal abuse, threatening and intimidation.
+2. behaviour management team.
+4. To reduce timetable until Accusations being made against.
 3. behaviour improves.5.
-Follow guidelines on lone working.

-6. Accusations to be
+Follow guidelines on lone working.6.
+Accusations to be investigated fully.

-investigated fully.

 Self: Self and Close supervision.

-1. being hit by pupil throwing an object in 1. others Learning.
+Physical assault or being hit by pupil throwing an object in 1. others Learning.
 Physically intervene where safe to do so.
-Inform Police where

-the classroom.
-2. necessary.

-2. 3. ' ' 3.
-Review strategies.
-Offer distractions.
+Inform Police where the classroom.
+2. Physical Injury.
+2. 3. necessary.
+4. Review strategies.
+Offer 3.
+Disruptive impact on own learning.4.

-4. own learning.
 Walking off site.
-4. 5.
-Inform School, Police and Carers/Parents that pupil

-00-4:- should leave the premises.

-Medica 1.
-Self and Safeguard whilst

-1. Not taking medication 1. others arrangements are made for

-affecting his behaviour. him to return home safely.

-Pohovi iour Risks: Level of risk learning.
-Who & what Control Measures

-Benavi our Risks: H/M/L/NA is affected?
-Control Measures

-1. Deliberate damage to All people Close supervision.

-property /building.
-1. and the 2.
-Police to be called as a last

-environment. resort.

-Reduced timetable and the

-use of fixed period

-exclusions.

-4. Restorative justice process.
+4. distractions.
+5. Inform School, Police and Carers/Parents that pupil Medication: should leave the premises.
+1. Safeguard whilst Not taking medication affecting his behaviour.
+1. Self and others learning. arrangements are made for him to return home safely.
+Behaviour Risks: Level of risk H/M/L/NA Who & what is affected?
+Control Measures Deliberate damage to property /building.
+1. All people and the environment.
+Close supervision.
+Police to be called as a last resort.
+Reduced timetable and the use of fixed period exclusions.
+Restorative justice process.
 2. Walking off Site.
 1. Self Close supervision.
 Trg Providers reporting attendance as per policy.

-3. Absconding from taxis.
+3. Absconding from taxi s.
 1. Self Close supervision.
-Trg Providers reporting

-attendance as per policy.

-3. Staff welcoming taxis.

-5. Start Welcoming taxis.

-4. Possession of a 1.
-All persons.
+Trg Providers reporting attendance as per policy.
+Staff welcoming taxis.
+4. Possession of a knife/weapon.
+1. All persons.
 Close supervision.

-knife/weapon.
-2. Ask the pupil to hand over
+Ask the pupil to hand over the knife/weapon.

-the knife/weapon.

 Education packages.

-4. Police to be called to any

-incident of possession of a knife.

-5. Isolate and supervise the

-pupil or remove others from

-the vicinity.
+Police to be called to any incident of possession of a knife.
+Isolate and supervise the pupil or remove others from the vicinity.
+6. Playing with fire/Lighters.
+1. All persons.
+Close supervision.
+Education packages.
+Confiscate lighters.
+Work with parents to confiscate lighters.